gubo97000/potplayer-user-test-syncer/readme.md

     <!-- - Playlist
         - - [x] Start instantly to play selected album -->

+### Rules for a smooth usage
+- Do not control the playback within potplayer, except for the scrubbing
+- You can turn off an app anytime, but you can turn it on only if the others are paused
+- Send controls with calm, do not spam the buttons

 # TODO
 - [x] Fix playlist set after fist